uselagoon/lagoon-cli/docs/commands/lagoon_list_organization-variables.md

-## lagoon delete variable
+## lagoon list organization-variables

-Delete a variable from an environment

-### Synopsis

-This allows you to delete an environment variable from a project.
+List variables for an organization (alias: org-v)

 ```
-lagoon delete variable [flags]
+lagoon list organization-variables [flags]
 ```

 ### Options

 ```
-  -h, --help                       help for variable
+  -h, --help                       help for organization-variables
-  -N, --name string                Name of the variable to delete
-  -O, --organization-name string   Name of the organization to delete variable from
+  -O, --organization-name string   Name of the organization to list associated variables for
+      --reveal                     Reveal the variable values
 ```

 ### Options inherited from parent commands